jjpickering10/CI-MS2-PokerQuiz/README.md

 - I would like to edit the score page into a high score page rather than just a page showing results.
 - I would like more games.
 And more complex games but because poker is so complex I felt it was too much for my first JavaScript project to have too much complexity.
 - Some of the animations are a little jerky.
 This could definitely be improved.
+- I would like to improve the layout of the game pages and the css styling.
+But because this was my first JavaScript project, I focused mainly on that for this project.

 ### Code Validity